wayneandlayne/microblu_chipkit/README.md

 You probably want WPA2_PASSPHRASE, but maybe you have an access point setup with the other ways.
 There are examples below.

 Then, you need to set the password if you have one.
-There are examples in the beginning.
+There are examples in the beginning of the sketch.

 Octoblu setup!
 ==============